Pamela Oberhuemer

 In 2014 she acted as a consultant to the University of Chile, Santiago, on the new Early Childhood Teacher Education Programme.

-Pamela Oberhuemer is an editorial board member of Early Years - An International Research Journal (Routledge/Taylor Francis) and the International Journal of Child Care and Education Policy (Springer Open).
+Pamela Oberhuemer is an editorial board member of Early Years - An International Research Journal and the International Journal of Child Care and Education Policy.
 She has given invited addresses throughout Germany and Europe (Austria, Belgium, France, Hungary, Italy, Luxembourg, Malta, The Netherlands, Switzerland, the UK) and also in Australia, Chile, China, Costa Rica, Egypt, Japan, South Korea, Turkey, and the United States.